 On my birthday this month, I decided to see the Oscar-nominated short films at the Spectrum Theatre in Albany.
 This was predicated on the fact that I might see Zero Dark Thirty on video, but might be less likely to find these.
 As it turned out, it was the very last day of its three- or four-week run.
-The program ran 115 minutes.
-The films were interspersed with commentary by Luke Matheny who won a couple years ago for God of Love, which as I noted at the time, was probably my least favorite of the nominees.
+The program ran for 115 minutes.
+The films were interspersed with commentary by Luke Matheny who won a couple of years ago for God of Love, which as I noted at the time, was probably my least favorite of the nominees.
 Unlike the commenters for the animated films this year, I didn’t think Matheny brought that much insight to the table.
 It didn’t help that he was trying to be wryly humorous and the films, for the most part, were not.

 Film descriptions were from the Spectrum website.